Reilly Lake Outpost

-The camp also has a little shop/storage building, generator building, and an out of the way camp attendant cabin and laundry facilities building.
+The camp also has a little shop/storage building, generator building, and an out of the way camp attendant cabin.

 There are six boats Alumarine boats available for use at Reilly Lake.
 Very strong and durable Canadian made boats built for northern camp use and rugged northern lakes.
 All boats have casting decks and VHF radios so you can keep in communication with your buddies or the camp attendant if you need to.
 Typically we have enough boats for two fishermen per boat.
 Four 16 and two 18 footer boats will be available for the 2018 season.
 Motors will be 20 and 30 horsepower Yamaha’s.
 The 20’s will be brand new for the 2018 season.
 Boats are equipped with nets, fish tubs, paddles, pliers and jaw spreaders.

 Transportation to Reilly Lake is out of La Ronge Saskatchewan on a floatplane.
 Our guests fly in to Saskatoon, Saskatchewan and board a private charter early in the morning for La Ronge.
 Upon arriving in La Ronge the guests bound for Reilly Lake will transfer to a floatplane for the final hour and twenty minute flight to the camp.
 Alternatively guests can come in on our private charter to Reindeer Lake Lodge and boat into Reilly Lake.
 The trip is about an hour going through Vermillion Bay into Reilly Lake with some fantastic scenery and great adventure.
 For the 2018 season we will mostly be utilizing a floatplane to land at Reilly Lake.

 Reilly Lake outpost camp is simply remote and wilderness fishing at its finest.
 Because our outfitting license gives us the rights to operate anywhere on the world renown Reindeer Lake, our guests have a double bonus of being able to fish Reilly and Reindeer Lake only a mile and a half from the Reilly Lake camp.
 These features give the fisherman/adventurer a literal lifetime of fishing and exploring with trophy fishing many just dream about.